In maps, videos and photos, how Russia’s invasion of Ukraine is unfolding on the ground

 Uneasy calm on the front lines

-Though they increased in intensity, clashes between Ukrainian soldiers and the Russian-backed separatists in eastern Ukraine are nothing new.
-Since 2014 Ukrainian forces have been fighting Moscow’s proxies in the east.
+Although they have increased in intensity, clashes between Ukrainian soldiers and the Russian-backed separatists in eastern Ukraine are nothing new.
+Since 2014, Ukrainian forces have been fighting Moscow’s proxies in the country’s east.

-Despite military aid from western countries and newfound equipment, the 209,000 active-duty fighters face a potential fight against Russia alone.
-In the trenches, Ukrainian soldiers acknowledged the challenges ahead, should Putin follow through with a full-scale invasion.
+Despite military aid from Western countries and newly obtained equipment, the 209,000 active-duty fighters face a potential battle against Russia alone.
+In the trenches, Ukrainian soldiers acknowledge the challenges ahead, should Putin launch a full-scale invasion.

-“Our defense is our job,” Oleksander, a battalion commander told The Washington Post.
+“Our defense is our job,” Oleksander, a battalion commander, told The Washington Post.
 “But whoever helps us, we’ll be grateful for it.”
 He took The Post into the trenches where his troops were preparing for a possible Russian invasion.

-As tensions escalated in the east, Russia was also conducting military exercises in Moscow-allied Belarus, which is to Ukraine’s north.
-The country’s southern border lies some 50 miles away from Kyiv, Ukraine’s capital.
+As tensions escalated in Ukraine’s east, Russia also was conducting military exercises in Moscow-allied Belarus, which is to Ukraine’s north.
+Belarus’s southern border is some 50 miles from Kyiv, Ukraine’s capital.

 Moscow and Minsk said they would withdraw troops when the exercises ended Feb.
-20, but when the deadline came, they announced Russian forces would stay indefinitely.
+20, but when the deadline came, they announced that Russian forces would stay in Belarus indefinitely.

 Maps that explain the conflict

-The tension playing out between Russia and Ukraine is one involving land borders and strategic influence.
-Ukraine was once a part of the Soviet Union, a fact Putin used to question the legitimacy of the country’s independence.
+The tension playing out between Russia and Ukraine involves land borders and strategic influence.
+Ukraine once was a part of the Soviet Union, a fact that Putin used to question the legitimacy of the country’s independence.
 He sees Ukraine, which has been an independent nation since 1991, as an integral part of greater Russia.

 EST.